nurSaadat/100DaysOfCode/README.md

 **Thoughts:** Refreshed SQL statements to make smarter selections.
 Learned that `%` is a wild card for an SQL query.

 ### Day 25: August 10, 2025
-**Today's Progress:** I remadee my profile header with some new animated features.
+**Today's Progress:** I remade my profile header with some new animated features.

 **Thoughts:** Based on statistics, I am C# coder, which is not qiute right.
 Need to contribute and write more typescript stuff and host it on my domain.

 ### Day 26: August 11, 2025
 **Today's Progress:** Studied `OR` and `AND` operators.

 **Thoughts:** SQL has a third logical value which is `null`.
 It makes logical tables more complex.
+Contributed new tables.

 ### Day 27: August 12, 2025
 **Today's Progress:** Studied `LIMIT`, `OFFSET`, and `FETCH` clauses.